alimirjamali/personal-qubesos/README.md

 ### qubes-label
 A simple command line tool to list/create/get/index/remove Qubes `labels`.
-It is advisable to add a proper `suffix` to custom labels.
+It is advisable to add a proper suffix to custom labels.
 This would prevent probable conflicts with new official labels (if any).
-Good examples are `custom`,`user`, etc. Also never delete standard labels.
+Good examples are 'custom','user', etc. Also never delete standard labels.